LakshyaMittal3301/socratium/ARCHITECTURE.md

 ## Sectioning Strategy (Current)
 - Deferred; using outline + current page for context instead of precomputed sections.
+- Outline is fetched for section detection but not shown in the reader UI.

 ## API Surface (Current)
 - `GET /api/health`: server health check.